 layers. thats what its all about. layers are purposely in fashion to get people to buy more.

 i might sound like i’m just a wack job with crazy theories but i’m pretty sure thats what the agenda is.posted over 6 years ago

 Hi Blossom, I have two ideas you could try.

 Vintage skirts are generally longer than contemporary ones, even ‘60s minis that at the time were considered eye-poppingly short.
 If you find a vintage skirt that’s a length you think is frumpy but you like the cut, print etc, you can always hem it a bit shorter.

 My other suggestion is to get creative with layering – longer skirts/dresses under shorter ones.
 Also, a pretty underskirt/petticoat/crinoline will add a little bit of length and the layers of fabric mean that if you bend over, no one will see anything but material.posted over 6 years ago

 hey blossom89, I myself have issues with skirts, the height difference is a bit different.
 Im 6’2" so that might haves something to do with it but i also have a big butt.
 Sometimes if my skirt is a bit on the short side i will pair it with some leggings so then if i bend over you cant see through it.
 Usually what i have to do is get the skirt in a bigger size and then it will be a bit longer for me.
 Hope this helps!

 Kristenposted about 7 years ago

 thanks everyone!!!
 Great ideas and Salantha I totally agree with you.
 I started noticing that with tops a long time ago.
-It kind of sucks for ppl how live in warmer states like Florida because its just too darn hot to wear layers.posted about 6 years ago
+It kind of sucks for ppl how live in warmer states like Florida because its just too darn hot to wear layers.posted over 6 years ago

-i have no idea if this is an appropriate suggestion for your style, but i have these really beautiful 1930’s silky, lacy tap pants that i wear under questionable skirts. so if disaster strikes, i’m only showing these sort of underwear-as-outerwear shorts which i’m pretty sure i’m getting away with.posted about 6 years ago
+i have no idea if this is an appropriate suggestion for your style, but i have these really beautiful 1930’s silky, lacy tap pants that i wear under questionable skirts. so if disaster strikes, i’m only showing these sort of underwear-as-outerwear shorts which i’m pretty sure i’m getting away with.posted over 6 years ago